cabalamat/frambozenapp/doc/bozen.md

 ### Utility modules

-Packaged with Monfab, but not strictly part of it are some utility modules I've written:
+Packaged with Bozen, but not strictly part of it, are some utility modules I've written:

 * [[lintest]] is a replacement for Python's *unittest* test framework.